-Each senior dietetic student is required to complete a designated RDN exam via EatrightPREP- a standardized, computer-based exam that is built on the same specifications as the Registration Exam for dietitians.
+Each 5th year 4+1 dietetic student and 2nd year direct-entry student is required to complete a designated RD Bootcamp exam- a standardized, computer-based exam that is built on the same specifications as the Registration Exam for dietitians.
 The course instructor will assign a series of practice exams to take prior to graduating to assure readiness for the RDN exam.
-Students must pass the EatrightPREP Exam within three attempts.
-Students who do not pass the exam will meet with their advisor and review areas of weakness on the exam.
-A student who does not pass the exam is highly encouraged to purchase an additional professional exam review course, (other than the one used for class review), before graduating from Viterbo.
+Students must earn a minimum score of a 70% by their last attempt to "pass".
+A student who does not pass the exam is highly encouraged to purchase an additional professional exam review course (other than the one used for class review) before graduating from Viterbo.